 11. Celebrate Halloween with a spine-chilling schedule of events at GRUB

-To celebrate the Spooky Season, GRUB will be hosting a full week of Halloween-themed events running from 26th-30th October.
+To celebrate the Spooky Season, GRUB will be hosting a full week of Halloween-themed events running from October 25 to 29.
 In addition to these events, guests can expect a spookily decorated venue, a special Halloween-themed beer and cocktail menu, street food specials, tunes and lots of candy.

 12. Prepare to enter a world of horrors at this Zombie experience